cyverse/clank/roles/delete-files/README.md

-logrotate-files
+delete-files
 =========

-Role that will link from the /etc/logrotate.d directory (by default) to the logroate files in question.
+Role to search and recursively delete files matching a location and glob

 Requirements
 ------------